facontidavide/plotjuggler-release/README.md

 # How to build

-First of all you need to clone the repository and its submodules either using the command:
+Clone the repository as usual:

       git clone https://github.com/facontidavide/PlotJuggler.git

-The only binary dependencies that you need installed on your system is Qt5.
+The only binary dependency that you need installed in your system is Qt5.
 On Ubuntu the debians can be installed with the command:

     sudo apt-get -y install qtbase5-dev